 How much is Ritual gym membership?

-Their gym rates changes varies from time to time.
+Their gym rate changes vary from time to time.
 But on average, each session costs between $24 to $28.
 You can buy their session packs or fixed-term memberships.
 Their 12-months unlimited membership has the best value because it only costs around $200 per month.

 Join me at Ritual with my Promo code < DeeniseGlitz >!

-They have kindly extended a special promo code so that you can use it to save $40 by simply using this promo code ‘Deeniseglitz‘ when you sign up for a 2-week Ritual Gym Trial Pass.
-The usual price is $89 and with this promo code, you will only need to pay $49.
+They have kindly extended a special promo code that you can use to save 50% off the fees by simply using this promo code ‘DEENISEGLITZ‘ when you sign up for a 2-week Ritual Gym Trial Pass.
+The usual price is $90 and with this promo code, you will only need to pay only $45.
 You can sign up online via their website and enter the promo code!
 If you spot us at Ritual, please say hi!